abinit/abinit/doc/tutorial/gwr1.md

 - After determining converged values for [[nband]], [[ecuteps]], and [[ecutsigx]], begin refining [[gwr_boxcutmin]].
 - Increase it gradually (e.g., 1.1, 1.2, 1.3) to control memory usage and CPU time, which increase rapidly with this parameter.

 Finally, refine the BZ sampling to ensure full convergence.
-Note that, due to cancellations of errors, QP gaps (differences between QP energies) are much easier to convergence than the QP values.
+Note that, due to cancellations of errors, QP gaps that are differences between QP energies are usually much easier to convergence than QP values.

+Once a good setup have been found, one can use the same parameters to compute the QP corrections in the IBZ using [[gwr_sigma_algo]] 2 and [[gw_qprange]] = `-NUM` to have a `GWR.nc` file that can be used to perform an interpolation of the GW band structure as discussed in the last part of this tutorial.

 !!! tip

-    Change the previous input file to perform a convergence study wrt [[gwr_boxcutmin]] with e.g.
+    Change the previous input file to perform a convergence study wrt [[gwr_boxcutmin]] with e.g.:

     ```
     ndtset 5